 Fortress® Framing Case Study

-With steel, Jason and crew can have peace of mind in the long-term structural integrity of the Johns Creek project.
-Steel is resistant to most tangible threats, including rot and decay from moisture-absorption, fungi, pests and weathering.
-In application, steel frame profiles will remain straight and true over time.
+In fact, steel is resistant to most tangible threats, including rot and decay, fungi, pests (such as termites) and weathering.
+In application, this means light-gauge steel frame profiles will remain straight and true over time.
 This makes for an enduring, dimensionally stable deck framing solution that keeps surface boards flat and smooth underfoot.
-With this reassurance, Jason and team can sideline the issues that plagued the homeowner’s old wood frame deck, including deterioration after long-term exposure to moisture and warping as a result of Georgia’s extreme temperatures.

-Engineered to last as long as today’s enduring composite surface boards, Evolution steel deck framing will ensure this 850 square foot deck structure stands strong for 25 or more years—safeguarding legacy of work and the impeccable reputation of New Castle Building Group.
+Engineered to last as long as today’s most enduring composite and PVC surface boards, framing with Evolution steel deck framing will keep deck structures standing strong for 25 or more years, safeguarding legacy of work.
+“For us, there is no turning back,” adds Philip.